 Tips: Limon is a cash only establishment, so hit up the ATM before dinner.
 Also, if you would like to order lobster, you should call ahead to ensure the availability.
 Reservations required.

-La Isla Brewing Co
+Buy Local Beer at La Isla Brewing Co

 Just around the corner from Mango Cafe is the island’s only brewery, La Isla Brewery.
 If you stop in they will give you tastings of their beers.
 They bottle Blonde Ale, IPA, Double IPA, Rum & Vanilla Porter, Ginger Beer (gluten free), and my favorite, their hibiscus beer.
 You may notice that I seem to like many things hibiscus (known as Jamaica in Mexico), but part of the attraction is that it isn’t as common where I’m from in the U.S. and so I like to take advantage of trying new things.
 Plus, I can order Dos Equis or Corona anywhere.
 You can mix and match six-packs to go, so there’s no need no choose just one.

-But the most famous cocktail on Isla Mujeres is easily the margarita at Soggy Peso.
+The most famous cocktail on Isla Mujeres is easily the margarita at Soggy Peso.

 You always need one final stop before heading home.
 And the Soggy Peso is great place for a final stop.
 Their margaritas are known to be the strongest on the island, yet surprisingly good.
 This is 20-minute walk from downtown, or quick cab ride.
 It resembles a tiki bar, or perhaps a bar found in the Florida Keys that is tucked away in the trees.
 Its westward facing, so it’s a great spot for sunset.
 Soggy Peso is consistently named as one of the favorite bars on the island among tourists and ex pats.